drpventura/ec2-ubuntu-init-scripts/README.md

 ec2-ubuntu-init-scripts
 =======================

-Shell scripts that can be put in user data for Ubuntu servers run in Amazon EC2
+Shell scripts that can be put in user data for Ubuntu servers run in Amazon EC2.

+They were written using the AMIs from http://alestic.com/, which was Ubuntu 14.10 as of this writing.